Slow-Cooked Turkey Stroganoff

 - Hot cooked egg noodles

 - Place turkey and onion in a 5-qt. slow cooker.
 In a large bowl, whisk soup, water, garlic, tarragon, salt and pepper until blended; pour over top.
-Cook, covered, on low 6-8 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 6-8 hours.

 - Remove turkey from slow cooker.
 When cool enough to handle, remove meat from bones; discard bones.
 Shred meat with two forks.
 Whisk sour cream into cooking juices; return meat to slow cooker.
 Serve with noodles.

 Nutrition Facts1 cup: 332 calories, 12g fat (5g saturated fat), 195mg cholesterol, 598mg sodium, 8g carbohydrate (2g sugars, 2g fiber), 46g protein.